Hideaki Itsuno: Devil May Cry series

 After Itsuno had finished work on Capcom vs. SNK 2, he started conceiving a role-playing video game.
 Since he appeared to be "idle", his boss ordered him to work on Devil May Cry 2.
 Itsuno was asked to "reorganize the project" in a supplementary role, which effectively meant taking over leadership, as upper management saw it as director-less.
 In exchange, he would go uncredited, but ended up the only director listed in the final version of the game.
-Most of Team Devil (the staff on that title) hadn't worked on Devil May Cry and lacked experience in 3D action-adventure games, which resulted in a production severely behind schedule with six months left on the deadline.
+Most of Team Devil (the staff on that title) had not worked on Devil May Cry and lacked experience in 3D action-adventure games, which resulted in a production severely behind schedule with six months left on the deadline.
 Itsuno accomplished the request, but was dissatisfied with his level of involvement and the final product's quality.

 He didn't want Devil May Cry 2 to be his legacy within the series, so before development had wrapped, Itsuno asked his higher-ups for Devil May Cry 3, with himself as director from the start of the project.
 He rallied Team Devil to stay for it; some members shared his sentiment, with many wanting to work with what they learned making Devil May Cry 2.
 Gameplay elements such as the size of environments and the game's battle engine were reconsidered, and common criticisms such as decreases to Dante's cockiness and the game's difficulty were brought back in line with the first game.
 These changes were met with praise and the game was very well-received.

 Itsuno returned to direct Devil May Cry 4.
 He stated that the visual design sought to deliver a satisfying sensation of floating in the air, and that the actions of Nero's Devil Bringer could not be done on contemporary generation consoles, necessitating a new generation of consoles such as the PlayStation 3.
 Devil May Cry 4 (2008) was met with both commercial and critical success.

 The next game in the series, DmC: Devil May Cry, was developed by British developer Ninja Theory; Itsuno was the supervising director on that project.
 When discussing this decision, Itsuno said: "With DmC this time, we wanted to avoid the problem that befalls some series where you keep making it with the same team, same hardware, and it tends to decrease and fans move away from it...
 We don’t want the series to die."
 The development team included over ninety members, several of whom were from Capcom.
 Alex Jones and Motohide Eshiro acted as producers, aiming to help Ninja Theory make DmC play like the previous Devil May Cry games.
-Itsuno's latest work, Devil May Cry 5, was released in 2019.
+Devil May Cry 5, was released in 2019.